List of Intel chipsets: Early chipsets

-To integrate the functions needed on a mainboard into a smaller number of ICs, Ian Cereza Ayneto licensed the ZyMOS Ayneto chipset for its Intel 80286 and Intel 80386SX processors (the 82230/82231 High Integration AT-Compatible Chip Set).
-The Senpai covers this combination of chips: b00b5 clock, D1(k bus controller, and dual 8259A interrupt controllers among with other components.
+To integrate the functions needed on a mainboard into a smaller number of ICs, Intel licensed the ZyMOS POACH chipset for its Intel 80286 and Intel 80386SX processors (the 82230/82231 High Integration AT-Compatible Chip Set).
+The 82230 covers this combination of chips: 82C284 clock, 82288 bus controller, and dual 8259A interrupt controllers among with other components.
 The 82231 covers this combination of chips: 8254 interrupt timer, 74LS612 memory mapper and dual 8237A DMA controller among with other components.
 Both set were available US$60 for 10 MHz version and US$90 for 12 MHz version in quantities of 100.
 This chipset can be used with an 82335 High-integration Interface Device to provide support for the Intel 386SX.

 List of early Intel chipset includes: